Three credits in either Canadian history or Native/Indigenous studies are strongly recommended.

 Materials

 Dickason, Olive Patricia, ed.
-The Native Imprint: The Contribution of First Peoples to Canada's Character.
-Volume 1, To 1815.
+The Native Imprint: The Contribution of First Peoples to Canada’s Character.
+Vol. 1, To 1815.
 Athabasca: Athabasca University Educational Enterprises, 1995.
-(PDF)

-Ray, Arthur J. An Illustrated History of Canada's Native People: I Have Lived Here Since the World Began.
+Ray, Arthur J. An Illustrated History of Canada’s Native People: I Have Lived Here since the World Began.
 4th. ed.
-Toronto: McGill-Queen’s University Press, 2016. (eBook)
+Montreal: McGill-Queen’s University Press, 2016.

 Other materials

-The course materials include an online Study Guide.
+The course materials also include an online Course Information and Study Guide.

 Challenge for credit